Le Sers Airfield

-Le Sers Airfield is an abandoned World War II military airfield in Tunisia, about 3 km of As Sars; 130 km southwest of Tunis.
-It was a temporary airfield constructed by Army Engineers using compacted earth for its runway, parking and dispersal areas, not designed for heavy aircraft or for long-term use.
+Le Sers Airfield is an abandoned World War II military airfield in Tunisia, about 3 km of As Sars, 130 km southwest of Tunis.
+It was a temporary airfield constructed by Army Engineers using compacted earth for its runway, parking and dispersal areas.
+It was not designed for heavy aircraft or for long-term use.
 The prevailing temperatures in the area are some of the hottest in the world, making steel planking unsuitable for airfield use.